 Other Side of this forested ridge, lies Icchey

-There is an alternate way to reach Icchey by a vehicle as well, but I will recommend the trek for anyone who is relatively fit.
-Alternatively, one can exit Sillery through the same gravel road that brings to the place, hit the Pedong-Reshi road, and take a right from there to go past Alagarh and then take a right on Bhalu Marg.
+There is an alternate way to reach Icchey by vehicle as well, but I will recommend the trek for anyone who is relatively fit.
+Alternatively, one can exit Sillery through the same gravel road, hit the Pedong-Reshi road, take a right from there to go past Alagarh, and then take a right on Bhalu Marg.

 Another right after about half a kilometer into Bhalu Marg, the winding road would leave you at the start of the village.
 From here, a short walk up the landscaped cement footpath would take you inward.
-There are more than ten homestays nowadays.
+There are more than ten homestays in Icchey now.

 Khawas Homestay

 Khawas Homestay lies on the upper fringes.
-The distance by road is about 15 kilometers from Sillery.
-The better option is to reach Sillery by car, trek to Icchey and leave by road from there.
+The distance by road between the two villages is about 15 kilometers.
+The better option is to reach Sillery by car, trek across to Icchey, and leave by road from there.

 Nature in Icchey

-Probably the cleanest mountain village I have ever been.
-The narrow winding cemented pathways dotted on the side by a riot of carefully manicured colorful orchids, rhododendrons, and other flowers, the brightly shaded huts most of which are wooden, small fenced fields, fluttering butterflies and calling roosters, the cute smiling kids, and endless greenery, Icchey is almost too spectacular to be true.
+Probably the cleanest mountain village I have ever been to.
+The narrow winding cemented pathways dotted on the side by a riot of carefully manicured colorful orchids, rhododendrons, and other flowers.
+The brightly shaded huts, most of which are wooden.
+Small fenced fields, fluttering butterflies and calling roosters, the cute smiling kids, and endless greenery.
+Icchey is almost too spectacular to be true.

 Icchey Village

 Sillery and Icchey are located in the Kalimpong district of the state of West Bengal.
+Both villages sit at approximately 6,000 feet (about 1,829 meters) above sea level.
 The aerial distance between the two would be roughly 3 kilometers.
-However, the distance by road is around 15 Kilometers.
+However, the distance by road is around 15 kilometers.

 Hired cars for Sillery or Icchey are available on pre-paid counters at both New Jalpaiguri and Bagdogra.
-The tentative fare for a vehicle like Bolero/Sumo would be between 3-3.5k.
+The tentative fare for a vehicle like Bolero or Sumo from NJP/Bagdogra to Sillery is around Rs 3,000 to Rs 3,500 (as of 2026, verify locally for current rates).
+The journey takes about 3 to 4 hours depending on traffic and road conditions.

 For public transport, shared vehicles are readily available for Kalimpong outside NJP.
+The shared taxi fare from NJP to Kalimpong is approximately Rs 250 to 350 per person.
 From Kalimpong, shared cars are available for Pedong.
-Get off at Beesh Mile for Sillery, and the junction of Bhalu Marg for Icchey.
+Get off at Beesh Mile for Sillery, and at the junction of Bhalu Marg for Icchey.

-Ask your homestay owner to pick you up from these places, or even better from Kalimpong itself.
-One can hire a car up till Sillery or Icchey from Kalimpong too.
-If someone wishes to drive or ride, Zoomcar and Rentrip have started to offer their services from Siliguri.
+Ask your homestay owner to pick you up from these points, or even better from Kalimpong itself.
+One can hire a car to Sillery or Icchey from Kalimpong as well.
+If someone wishes to drive or ride, self-drive rental options are available from Siliguri.

-The NH10 connects Siliguri and the capital of Sikkim, Gangtok.
-For Kalimpong, one has to deviate right onto Rishi Rd shortly after crossing the Teesta Bridge.
+The NH10 connects Siliguri to Gangtok, the capital of Sikkim.
+For Kalimpong, one has to deviate right onto Rishi Road shortly after crossing the Teesta Bridge.

 Icchey from above the ridge

-Sillery and Icchey can be visited all around the year, but the ideal time to visit would be between mid-October to mid-May.
-The monsoons bring torrential rains to these parts, and there is also fear of leeches and snakes due to the places being inside forests.
+Sillery and Icchey can be visited all around the year, but the ideal time would be between mid-October to mid-May.
+The monsoons bring torrential rains to these parts, and there is a risk of leeches and snakes due to the villages being inside forests.

-The places are apt to beat the summer heat.
-In winters, though it can get chilly, the views are more apparent.
-The spring months of March-April when the rhododendrons and orchids bloom, and the migratory birds sing, are the most cheerful.
+The places are perfect to beat the summer heat.
+In winters, though it can get quite chilly, the views of Kanchenjunga are more apparent since the sky tends to stay clearer.
+The spring months of March and April, when the rhododendrons and orchids bloom and the migratory birds sing, are the most cheerful time to be here.

-There is generally a tourist rush during the Bengali festival of Durga Puja, during which getting accommodation can be difficult.
+Keep in mind that there is generally a tourist rush during the Bengali festival of Durga Puja, during which getting accommodation can be difficult.
+Book well in advance if your dates fall around that period.

-Where to sleep and eat at Sillery & Icchey Villages?
+Where to Stay and Eat at Sillery and Icchey Villages?

 Sillery Accommodation Options